ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``vehicle`` (``Vehicle``) -- The vehicle ID
 * ``seat`` (``int``) -- The seat ID

-  * For the list of seat IDs, see this: :doc:`seattypes`
+  * For the list of seat IDs, see this: :doc:`things/seattypes`
 * ``p2`` (``int``) -- Unknown (unused)

 **Returns:**